David Stuart (Mayanist): Research

 Stuart is best known for his discoveries on the nature of Maya hieroglyphic writing from the 1980s to the present.
 By 1985 scholars had already generally recognized that there were two types of signs in the script: logograms (word signs) and syllables (consonant-vowel or CV).
 However, only a limited amount of Maya texts could be read in their original language, Classic Mayan, due to an imprecise understanding of the visual nature of the script, especially the ways signs formed and combined.
 Stuart demonstrated that signs could have a great many variants and forms, all visually distinct yet functionally equivalent.
 The recognition of the principles behind graphic variation and structure helped lead to a number of breakthroughs.
 Stuart proposed the decipherments of many new syllables and logograms in the 1980s and 1990s, which in turn provided a more firm basis for a new wave of linguistic analyses of Maya texts during the 1990s and early 2000s.

 Stuart has also contributed a number of studies of Maya art, history and religion, especially at the sites of Copán, Palenque, Tikal, La Corona, San Bartolo and Xultun. in the late 1990s he produced a new interpretation of the history surrounding the Teotihuacan's "arrival" to the Maya area in 378 CE, proposing this was a military overthrow of the local Tikal king, and the establishment of a new political order.
 Much of Stuart's work focused on the field documentation of Maya sculpture and inscriptions at numerous sites, through epigraphic drawing and photography.
 He remains actively engaged as a member of several ongoing excavation projects in Guatemala, Honduras and Mexico.

-Recently Stuart has developed new research in the iconography and script of central Mexico, especially among the Mexica.
-In 2018 he presented a new and controversial interpretation of the so-called Calendar Stone of Tenochtitlan, suggesting it is not an image of an Aztec deity, but rather a deified portrait of the emperor Moctezuma II as the sun.
+Recently Stuart expanded his research into the iconography and script of central Mexico, especially among the Mexica.
+In 2018 he presented a new interpretation of the so-called Calendar Stone of Tenochtitlan, suggesting it is not an image of an Aztec deity, but rather a deified portrait of the emperor Moctezuma II as the sun.
 Stuart emphasizes its role as a political monument and image, the purpose of which was to depict the Tenochca ruler at the center of the cosmos.

+Stuart has a new book in press on the written history that pertains to Maya-Teotihuacan relations, to appear in 2024.
+He is currently working on a new synthetic history of the ancient Maya, to be published by Princeton University Press.